-The OGSA WSRF Basic Profile 1.0 (hereafter, "the Basic Profile") [OGSA WSRF Basic Profile] is a set of normative profiles which defines uses of widely accepted specifications in order to ensure interoperability among Grid service implementations.
-The Basic Profile addresses issues relating to distributed resource management and Grid computing extending WS-I Basic Profile 1.1[WS-I BP 1.1].
-It is strongly recommended that ACS implementation should be compliant with the Basic Profile.
+The OGSA WSRF Basic Profile 1.0 (hereafter, "the Basic Profile") [OGSA WSRF BP] is a set of normative profiles which defines uses of widely accepted specifications in order to ensure interoperability among Grid service implementations.
+It is strongly recommended that ACS implementation be compliant with the Basic Profile.